12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 • a touch on the heavy side

-4. TecTecTec KLYR Laser Rangefinder
+4. TecTecTec VPRO500 Laser Rangefinder

 TecTecTec KLYR Laser Rangefinder

-The KLYR is a new laser rangefinder offering by TecTecTec.
+The KLYR is a fairly new laser rangefinder offering by TecTecTec.
 It has a modern, pocket-sized design with a matte finish, and it packs versatile features such as a built-in magnet and belt clip at a very affordable price point.

-The reviews and ratings that have come out so far for the KLYR are stellar.
-It’s meant to be an upgrade to TecTecTec’s massively popular VPRO500 rangefinder, offering features such as Target Lock and slope mode.
+This rangefinder is meant to be an upgrade to TecTecTec’s massively popular VPRO500 rangefinder, offering features such as Target Lock and slope mode.

 TecTecTec considers the KLYR to be the most exciting product they’ve ever brought to market, and they hope it will set them down the path of the future.